mui/material-ui/docs/pages/blog/material-ui-2024-updates.md

 ## Material Design 3

-A year ago, we shared that we expected to have a Material Design 3 implementation by the end of 2024.
-Due to the efforts mentioned above, this has not been the case yet.
+A year ago, we shared that we expected to have a Material Design 3 implementation ready by the end of 2024.
+Due to the more pressing efforts mentioned above, we have not been able to deliver on this yet.

-Updating the look and feel in such a big way is very complex.
-We want to provide the best experience for everyone and we're currently discussing and working on the best way to achieve it.
-This will be one of our main focuses for 2025.
+Updating the library's look and feel in such a big way is an incredibly complex undertaking that can't be rushed.
+We're committed to providing the best experience for all users and use cases, and we're working hard to determine the best way to accomplish that.
+This is one of our top priorities for 2025, and we'll keep you updated on our progress.

 ## Looking towards 2025